Yoga for Anxiety and Depression

 Yoga for Anxiety

 Many people suffer from anxiety and panic attacks.
 Anxiety can be a useful emotion if it heightens your awareness to make healthier choices.
 However, when anxiety becomes more than a little nervousness, it can be very debilitating.
 Sufferers of anxiety and panic disorders complain of exhaustion and mental fatigue.
 Some of these symptoms include obsessive thinking, insomnia, migraines, intestinal problems, dizziness, nausea, and shortness of breath and heart palpitations.
+The appearance of anxiety in your

 daily life can drastically influence your lifestyle.
 Research suggests that excessive worry sabotages the immune system, weakening the body’s ability to fight off disease and heal.